BYUcs236ta/cs236_Decker_Goodrich/Lab1.md

   }
 }
 ```
-`TODO: Add cases for COLON, UNDEFINED, ID and COLON_DASH types, take a screenshot (s3)`
+`TODO: Add cases for COLON, UNDEFINED, ID and COLON_DASH types, take a screenshot (name your file "s3" for screenshot 3 so it is easier for the TAs to grade)`

 ---
 ### Part 2: Automaton Base Class